daveshap/Medical_Intake/README.md

 streamlit run GUI.py

+If you are wanting to use local embedded VS store make sure you have a file "embeddings.pkl" - my other repo https://github.com/Gravtas-J/EMBEDATRON3000 can help if you don't have them.
+Not included for copywrite reasons.

 Now, open your web browser and go to `http://localhost:8501` to interact with the Symptom Sage Chatbot.

+It can also be accessed over a network with 'http:[your IP]:8501

 ## Usage